 Public Delivery presents Luciano Calderon at Ruttkowski68 in Cologne, Germany.
 The exhibition opens on October 7th, 2011, at 8 pm.
 The exhibition is on display until October 30th, 2011.

 About the exhibition

-Calderon lives and works in Villa 31, the most well-known informal estate located in Downtown, Buenos Aires.
-After several fruitless attempts to transplant the inhabitants to the outskirts of the city, it’s now in the process of being transformed from a slum to a “regular” district.
+Calderon lives and works in Villa 31, the most well-known informal estate located in downtown Buenos Aires.
+After several fruitless attempts to transplant the inhabitants to the city’s outskirts, it’s now in the process of being transformed from a slum to a “regular” district.